AlexBreskin/Solar-System/README.md

 ### Shared
 - **Celestial body navigator** — persistent left panel showing the full hierarchy (Sun → planets → moons → belt members) across both tabs; tab-aware clicks switch the Planet View target
-- **Info panel** — physical properties, orbital data, atmosphere, and a fun fact for every body
+- **Info panel** — physical properties, orbital data, atmosphere, a fun fact, and direct links to NASA and Wikipedia articles for every body
 - **Bidirectional highlighting** — hovering or selecting in the canvas syncs with the navigator, and vice versa

 ## Celestial Bodies